Wall

-A wall is a structure and a surface that defines an area; carries a load; provides security, shelter, or soundproofing; or, is decorative.
-There are many kinds of walls, including:
+A wall is a structure and a surface that defines an area; carries a load; provides security, shelter, or soundproofing; or serves a decorative purpose.
+There are various types of walls, including border barriers between countries, brick walls, defensive walls in fortifications, and retaining walls that hold back dirt, stone, water, or noise.
+Walls can also be found in buildings, where they support roofs, floors, and ceilings, enclose spaces, and provide shelter and security.